Toronto attractions for visitors

 Graffiti Alley

 Graffiti Alley is an alleyway with some of Toronto’s best graffiti murals.
-It starts near Queen & Spadina and ends around Richmond & Niagara.
+It starts near Queen & Spadina (on the southwest corner, in a driveway just south of Queen) and ends around Richmond & Niagara.

-You can use Google Streetview to preview the kind of artwork you’ll see.
-Keep it mind that the art constantly changes.
+You can use Google Streetview to preview the kind of artwork you’ll see there.
+Keep in mind that the art constantly changes.
 This is an actual alley at the back of working restaurants and shops, so it might get smelly.

 Below is the system of interconnected ravines that I’m most familiar with.
 I’ve marked several entry/exit branches that you can use to shorten or lengthen your walk.
 This whole path is a bit too intense for a single walk, so pick and choose which segments appeal to you.
 I recommend that you spend some time at Evergreen Brickworks – a place with many ponds, turtles, frogs and herons.
 The 28 bus goes between there and Davisville Station.